Silberzacken: Location and layout

-Silberzacken is located on a ridge in Himalayan Range, south of the Indus River in the Diamer District of Gilgit–Baltistan in Pakistan.
+Silberzacken is located on a ridge in the Himalayan Range, south of the Indus River in the Diamer District of Gilgit–Baltistan in Pakistan.
 The ridge has three faces; Diamir, Rakhiot, and Rupal.
 The south and southeast side of the mountain is dominated by the Rupal face, while the north and northwest side of the mountain is split into Diamir face in the west and Rakhiot face in the north.